jasonqiu98/arangodb-docker/README.md

 # Dockerized ArangoDB Cluster with AQL Code Examples

 An environment to build a simple ArangoDB cluster with one agency node, two coordinator nodes and three DBServer nodes.
-Borrowed and adapted based on <https://github.com/Korov/Docker/blob/master/arangodb/cluster/docker-compose.yaml>.
+The setup of the Dockerized cluster is inspired by <https://github.com/Korov/Docker/blob/master/arangodb/cluster/docker-compose.yaml>.
+In addition, this repository provides a simple and quick AQL tutorial in combination with the official Java Driver.

 ## Intro - What's in this project?